confluentinc/operator-earlyaccess/ccloud-integration/README.rst

 Provide authentication credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Confluent Cloud provides an user and API key for both Kafka and Schema Registry.
-You'll need to get these, and configure Confluent Operator to use them to configure Connect and KsqlDB to connect.
+Confluent Cloud provides you an API key for both Kafka and Schema Registry.
+Configure Confluent Operator to use the API key when setting up Connect and KsqlDB to connect.

 #.
 Create a Kubernetes secret object for Confluent Cloud Kafka access.